AthaSSiN/IITK_Bucks_Main/README.md

 # IITK_Bucks_Main

-This is the repo for main app for the IITK Bucks, a blockchain development Project by Programming Club IIT Kanpur
+This is the repo for main app for the IITK Bucks, a blockchain development Project by Programming Club IIT Kanpur under the SnT council.

 To use this repo run:
 ```bash